ratheesh-h-nair/git-commit-count/readme.md

 # Commit count on most popular repos in github
-## The App providews the most commit count on most popular repos in github
+## The App provides the most commit count on most popular repos in github

 The App is basically an API provides the most popular Repos and it commit count based on user wise in descending order